-If you should have a complaint or concern that cannot be resolved directly with OFNS staff, please bring that concern to the Program Director, Lyne Tremblay, ltremblay@afchildrensservices.ca or Kim Hiscott, Executive Director, khiscott@afchildrensservices.ca.
+If you should have a complaint or concern that cannot be resolved directly with OFNS staff, please bring that concern to the Program Supervisor Tammy Potter tpotter@afchildrensservices.ca, Director Lisa Belton lbelton@afchildrensservices.ca, or Kim Hiscott, Executive Director, khiscott@afchildrensservices.ca.

-In the unlikely event that the concern still cannot be resolved, a letter can be submitted in writing or electronically to the board of directors of Andrew Fleck Children's Services - https://www.afchildrensservices.ca/about-us/governance/
+In the unlikely event that the concern still cannot be resolved, a letter can be submitted in writing or electronically to the Andrew Fleck Children's Services Board of Directors.